ntpt7921/RaspPi_AttendanceSystem/README.md

 The system needs to have the ability to update and get new data from and to a database (local).
 The ability to deny authorization if target is detected as a display device or a picture is not implemented.

-The system ***may*** have a monitor, it will display a UI to help users with alignment of their face.
+The system have a monitor, it will display a UI to help users with alignment of their face.
 The program can not differentiate between a real person and a picture.

 ## Structure